trandangtrungduc/trandangtrungduc.github.io/_pages/about_duc.md

 I'm passionate about AI and robotics.
-Currently, I'm working as an AI Engineer at VNG.
+Currently, I'm working as an AI .
 I am also an AI lecturer at MCI Vietnam.
 Feel free to find out more about me in the tabs and information below.

  * [Github](https://github.com/trandangtrungduc)
  * [Kaggle](https://www.kaggle.com/ctrnngtrung/)